16 key considerations not to be forgotten when designing a kitchen

 - How do you cook and eat?
 Are you a family who loves to cook on a frequent basis or do you live alone or with one other person and prefer convenience foods or to eat out?

 - Do you love to entertain?
-Will you be using your kitchen to host dinner parties or entertain large groups of people, or will it simply be used it as an informal area to perch for breakfast?
+Will you be using your kitchen to host dinner parties or entertain large groups of people, or will it simply be used as an informal area to perch for breakfast?

 - What are your storage needs?
 Do you do big weekly or monthly shops and need a separate larder for most of your food storage?
 What else will you be stowing away in your kitchen?
 Tupperware, appliances, pet supplies?